 Founded as the Lower Manhattan Cultural Council, LMCC is a dynamic non-profit organization that serves, connects, and makes space for artists and the community.
 Since 1973, LMCC has been the champion for independent artists in New York City and the cultural life force of Lower Manhattan.
 LMCC seeks a permanent full-time Institutional Giving Manager to join immediately.
 This individual works closely with the Director of Development to maintain existing funds and identify new strategies to support organizational growth through foundation, government and corporate support.
 In addition, the Institutional Giving Manager works closely with the Institutional Advancement team to maintain and develop LMCC’s brand, stakeholder groups, and resources, and set long-term fundraising goals for LMCC.

-- Manages and maintains grants calendar for corporate, foundation, and government support
+- Manages and maintains LMCC’s grants calendar for foundation, government, and corporate grants

 - Identifies key metrics needed for inclusion in funding applications, pitches, and reports